This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Canada's attorney general (through the director of public prosecutions) prosecutes breaches of the criminal provisions of the Act in the criminal courts.
 Prosecutions are initiated on the recommendation of the commissioner, pursuant to an investigation conducted by the Bureau.

 The commissioner and the staff at the Bureau have numerous tools at their disposal to investigate alleged breaches of the Act, reviewable practices and mergers.
 Usually, much of the information that the Bureau collects in the course of formal and informal inquiries is provided on a voluntary basis by the parties.
-There has, however, in recent years been an increase in use by the commissioner of so-called ‘section 11 orders’, which compel the production of documents and information (by parties under investigation and other parties who may possess relevant information).
+There has, however, in recent years been an increase in use by the commissioner of her formal powers under section 11 of the Act, which provides for court orders compelling the production of documents and information (by parties under investigation and other parties who may possess relevant information), as well as oral examinations under oath.
 Responding to a section 11 order can be onerous and very time-consuming.
 These orders are issued in respect of the criminal provisions of the Act, and also with respect to reviewable practices (such as abuse of dominance).
-The commissioner can avail herself of powers relating to search and seizure, and oral examinations under oath.
-Finally, wire-tapping is also available in respect of certain provisions.
+The Bureau has other investigative powers, including the power to search premises and seize all relevant documents and electronic records without prior warning, as well as the power to seek judicial authorisation to intercept private communications (wiretapping) in investigating conspiracies, bid-rigging and deceptive telemarketing.

 Consequences of anti-competitive acts

 The consequences of violating the criminal provisions of the Act can be severe.
-Criminal offences are punishable by fines of up to C$10 million per count or imprisonment for periods of up to seven years, or both.
-As of 12 March 2010, criminal conspiracy will be subject to fines of up to C$25 million and imprisonment of up to 14 years.
+As of 12 March 2010, the maximum fine for criminal conspiracy increased from C$10 million to C$25 million (total fines can be higher with multiple violations or 'counts') and the maximum prison sentence increased from five years to 14 years.
 The Bureau has published an immunity programme and answers to frequently asked questions that set out its policy regarding recommending to the attorney general that immunity from prosecution be granted to parties to a criminal offence (in specified circumstances and on certain conditions including ongoing cooperation with the authorities).
 The Act also provides for the recovery of civil damages to compensate for harm suffered as a result of a violation of a criminal provision of the Act, or as a result of a breach of an order of the Tribunal.
-The application of the non-criminal provisions of the Act can also have significant consequences since orders of the Tribunal can force businesses to put an end to some of their practices or to change them with the result that significant costs may have to be incurred (for example, if a merger is prevented or a distribution system must be changed).
+The application of the non-criminal provisions of the Act can also have significant consequences: in abuse of dominant position and deceptive trade practices cases, companies are liable to pay administrative monetary penalties (AMP) of up to C$15 million.
+In other cases, orders of the Tribunal can force businesses to put an end to some of their practices or to change them with the result that significant costs may have to be incurred (for example, if a merger is prevented or a distribution system must be changed).

 A merger is defined by the Act as the acquisition of control over, or of a significant interest in, the whole or part of a business.
 Canadian antitrust merger law consists of both substantive provisions that empower the commissioner to challenge mergers that are anti-competitive and procedural provisions relating to pre-merger notification.